vadimtyuryaev/RegrCoeffsExplorer/README.md

 ## A cautionary note on intepretation of interaction effects in Generalized Linear Models (GLM)

-A frequently misrepresented and misunderstood concept is that coefficients for interaction terms in GLMs does not have a straightforward slope interpretation.
+A frequently misrepresented and misunderstood concept is that coefficients for interaction terms in GLMs **do not** have straightforward slope interpretations.
 This implies, among other considerations, that in models including interaction terms, the ORs derived from coefficients might not be meaningful (Chen 2003).
 Many situations demand recalculation of correct ORs, and the interpretation